eugenia1984/english/glossary.md

 - **schedule**: refers to a planned timeline for tasks or events.
 Understanding a project's schedule is key to managing time effectively.
 For example: This is the schedule of the day refers to all activities and actions planned for that day. **To schedule** means to arrange for an event or activity to take place at a specific time.
 It's like making an appointment or setting up a time for something.
 For example: `I schedule my doctor's appointments for the first thing in the morning.`

-- **See you tomorrow**: is a casual way of saying goodbye and expressing the hope to meet the person the next day.
+- **see you tomorrow**: is a casual way of saying goodbye and expressing the hope to meet the person the next day.

-- **Security** refers to the practice of keeping people and places safe.
+- **security** refers to the practice of keeping people and places safe.
 In a sentence, you might say, ``He works in security, protecting buildings``.

 - **self-taught** means learning things by yourself, not from a school or teacher.
 It's when you learn something on your own.
 The word **taught** is from teach, which means to give someone knowledge or to show how to do something.
 So, if you are ``self-taught``, you have learned something by yourself.

-- **Seriousl**y is used when you want to show that something is important or true.
+- **seriousl**y is used when you want to show that something is important or true.
 It helps to make what you are saying stronger.
 For example, if you say, ``I seriously love programming``, it means you really love programming a lot.
 Or, if you say, ``Take this project seriously``, it means you think the project is very important and should be treated with care.

-- **Serious**: means showing deep thought, not joking, or focusing intensely on something important.
+- **serious**: means showing deep thought, not joking, or focusing intensely on something important.
 For example, ``He is serious about learning English``.
 This shows he is very focused and committed to learning English, not doing it just for fun.

 - **set up right**: means to configure something correctly so that it works as expected.
 If something isn't set up right, it might not function properly.
 For example: